-Jason’s practice focuses on business disputes, particularly those involving complex accounting, damages, valuation, and other complicated financial matters.
-He has unique experience for a litigator, earning two degrees in accounting, passing the CPA exam, and teaching accounting to law students.
-Jason is recognized as a “Georgia Super Lawyer” in Business Litigation by Law & Politics and Atlanta Magazine and has been named to Georgia Trend’s Legal Elite for General Practice and Trial Law.
+Jason has unique experience for a litigator, earning two degrees in accounting, passing the CPA exam, and teaching accounting to law students.
+This experience makes him a go-to lawyer for cases that have complex accounting, damages, or valuation issues, as well as for cases involving financial fraud.
+Jason has repeatedly been recognized as a “Georgia Super Lawyer” in Business Litigation by Law & Politics and Atlanta Magazine, and he has been named to Georgia Trend’s Legal Elite for General Practice and Trial Law.

-- Complex breach of contract and real estate disputes
+- Breach of contract and real estate disputes

 - Executive representation (regarding termination and severance)

 - Family disputes involving significant family assets

 Jason also has experience in unique matters.
 For example, Jason was appointed by the United States District Court to serve (and is currently serving) as a Receiver for a company sued by the Securities and Exchange Commission.
 In that case, the Receivership has already returned over $12 million (70% of investors’ money) to victims of a Ponzi scheme.
 In addition, Jason previously served as counsel for the State of Georgia in litigation against the major tobacco companies, which resulted in a settlement that provided Georgia with approximately $56 million in 2013 from the tobacco companies and ensures continued payments to the state in the future.
 Jason also has served as a Deputy Special Attorney General – appointed by Georgia Governor Sonny Perdue – to team with other attorneys to represent Georgia in challenging the constitutionality of the Patient Protection and Affordable Care Act (known as “Obamacare”).